stackitcloud/stackit-argus-cli/pkg/argus/docs/V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner.md

 `func (o *V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner) HasTags() bool`

 HasTags returns a boolean if a field has been set.

+### GetHttpConfig

+`func (o *V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner) GetHttpConfig() V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInnerHttpConfig`

+GetHttpConfig returns the HttpConfig field if non-nil, zero value otherwise.

+### GetHttpConfigOk

+`func (o *V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner) GetHttpConfigOk() (*V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInnerHttpConfig, bool)`

+GetHttpConfigOk returns a tuple with the HttpConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHttpConfig

+`func (o *V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner) SetHttpConfig(v V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInnerHttpConfig)`

+SetHttpConfig sets HttpConfig field to given value.

+### HasHttpConfig

+`func (o *V1InstancesAlertconfigsUpdateRequestReceiversInnerOpsgenieConfigsInner) HasHttpConfig() bool`

+HasHttpConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)